 Venice Florida Condos for Sale are managed entities via an association.
 The member directors with a president, vice president, secretary, treasurer, etc. help keep things running smoothly.

-State of Florida is very specific about certain documents that must be provided a prospective purchaser and how long they have to digest the information.
+The state of Florida is very specific about certain documents that must be provided to prospective purchasers and how long they have to digest the information.
 Here is a list of the required documents.

 Current Declaration of Condominium